Analyzing Forge Global (FRGE) and Its Rivals

-Forge Global (NYSE:FRGE – Get Rating) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it contrast to its competitors?
-We will compare Forge Global to similar businesses based on the strength of its risk, profitability, analyst recommendations, institutional ownership, valuation, dividends and earnings.
+Forge Global (NYSE:FRGE – Get Rating) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it compare to its peers?
+We will compare Forge Global to related companies based on the strength of its dividends, profitability, institutional ownership, earnings, analyst recommendations, risk and valuation.

+This table compares Forge Global and its peers’ net margins, return on equity and return on assets.

-This table compares Forge Global and its competitors gross revenue, earnings per share (EPS) and valuation.
+This table compares Forge Global and its peers gross revenue, earnings per share and valuation.

 |Gross Revenue